 The Coral Island

 Around the same time that I found my father’s book, I spotted another of R.M.
 Ballantyne’s titles in a “cheap classics” bin at a local bookshop.
 Published before The Gorilla Hunters in 1858, The Coral Island proved to be a rollicking sea tale, with shipwrecks and pirates:

 It was a wild, black night of howling storm, the night in which I was born on the foaming bosom of the broad Atlantic Ocean.
 My father was a sea-captain; my grandfather was a sea-captain; my great-grandfather had been a marine.
 Nobody could tell positively what occupation his father had followed; by my dear mother used to assert that he had been a midshipman, whose grandfather, on the mother’s side, had been an admiral in the royal navy.

-Even though I was only a boy (who broke my grandparents’ gramophone player), I realised these were a unique pair of books and needed protecting.
+Although I was only a boy (who broke my grandparents’ gramophone player), I realised these were a unique pair of books and needed protecting.
 And so I covered them in plastic.
 For some reason, I chose pink for The Coral Island and blue for The Gorilla Hunters.
-Contrasting colours aside, the covering worked, and my 45-year-old book and my father’s almost 70-year-old treasure are in good, if not mint, condition.
+Contrasting colours aside, the covering worked, and my 45-year-old book and my father’s almost 70-year-old treasure are still in good, if not mint, condition.

 © 2018 Robert Fairhead

 N.B.
 You might also be interested in this blog post, My First Book (September 2017) — my treasured Sooty Annual is stored safely in a packing box, along with the 1940s Film Fun Annuals!

 Welcome to the blog posts and selected writing of Robert Fairhead.
 A writer and editor at the Tall And True writers' website, Robert also writes and narrates episodes for the Tall And True Short Reads podcast.
 In addition, his book reviews and other writing have appeared in print and online media, and he's published several collections of short stories.
 Please see Robert's profile for further details.